Public Resources

 What makes a carbohydrate food “healthy,” how experts and consumers each judge it, and the gaps between them.

 A running list of our public-facing work on what makes a food “healthy” — and who gets to decide.
 It spans how expert rating systems score carbohydrate foods, how everyday consumers actually judge them, and the gaps between the two — the educational and communication priorities that follow.
-The IAFNS Carbohydrate Quality series and the peer-reviewed papers behind it, all open to watch or read.
+The IAFNS Carbohydrate Quality series, the peer-reviewed papers behind it, and the press coverage that followed, all open to watch or read.

 IAFNS Webinars